Click the star to add/remove an item to/from your individual schedule.

 Paper long abstract:

-The data will be drawn from historical sources, such as advertisements, newspapers, travelogues, and memoirs, as well as contemporary sources, such as ethnographic studies, surveys, and interviews.
-By shedding light on the cultural and political symbolism of tea and its profound interconnectedness with India's ever-evolving social and economic landscape, this work contributes significantly to our broader understanding of the beverage's enduring significance in its production and consumption.
+The data will be drawn from secondary literature centred around interpreting related archival/historical sources, such as advertisements, newspapers, travelogues, and memoirs, as well as recent literature covering contemporary value of tea and a brief outlook on its advertisements, and media representations.
+By shedding light on the cultural and political symbolism of tea and its profound interconnectedness with India's ever-evolving social and economic landscape, this work contributes significantly to our broader understanding of the beverage's enduring significance in its production and consumption, and to its broader post-colonial discourse.

 Session 3 Wednesday 21 August, 2024, -